rikedyp/documentation/programming-reference-guide/docs/introduction/arrays/array-notation.md

       LUE←(answer:7×6)   ⍝ Life, the Universe, and Everything
 ```

-Any assignments (made with `←`) in a value expression are made *in the scope around the namespace*, and persist there.
+Any expressions are evaluated in the scope around the namespace.

 ```apl
       long←'bobby'